 Talk to a Union Organizer

 Union organizers assist employees in forming unions on the job to give them the same opportunity for dignity and respect, good wages and decent working conditions that union members already have.
-To get in touch with a union organizer, complete the following form.
-The completed form will be forwarded to a Washington state organizer at the union you choose.
+To get in touch with a union organizer, COMPLETE THIS FORM.
+The completed form will be forwarded to an organizer in Washington state at the union you choose.
 It will not be transmitted or disclosed otherwise.
 And don’t hesitate to contact us if you have any problems or questions.

 (If you do not live or work in Washington state, please fill out a similar a similar form at the national AFL-CIO web site.)